subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat42.png)

-Figure: Comparison between the Metropolos and Galuber spin flipping probabilities ate various temperatures
+Figure 15: Comparison between the Metropolos and Galuber spin flipping probabilities ate various temperatures

 When run long enough, both the Metropolis and Glauber algorithms lead to the Boltzmann distribution in equilibrium, however their non-equilibrium behavior is slightly different.
 The above figure plots the spin flipping probability for the two algorirhms at various temperatures.
 The curves differ most at the highest temperatures, and they become almost indistinguishable at the lowest temperatures, where both curves approximate a step function.